ibm-cloud-docs/cloud-databases/howto-cbr.md

 ```
 {: .pre}

-Delete a rule using a command like:
+Delete a rule by using a command like:
 ```sh
 ibmcloud cbr rule-delete <RULE-ID>
 ```